 "Savings plans also have the opportunity to generate higher returns so you will ultimately need to save less to pay for college," he says, compared to prepaid plans.
 "However, there is more risk in 529 savings plans if they are not invested wisely.
 If your account is heavily allocated to stocks and the stock market drops, you will likely lose some of your savings."

-The IRS does not specify a dollar amount for annual contribution limits to 529 plans.
+The Internal Revenue Service (IRS) does not specify a dollar amount for annual contribution limits to 529 plans.
 However, because 529 plan contributions are considered gifts for tax purposes, large contributions to a 529 plan can trigger a requirement to file a gift tax return.
 Check with the IRS or a tax accountant for the gift tax rules that apply to your filing status.

 What if Your Child Doesn't Need 529 Plan Funds?